Ra1nWarden/GameDesign/README.txt

-Lab4 submission:
-When the mario gets close to the coin, the QuestManager shuffles the coin and prints "picked up coin" in the console.
+Lab5 submission: (main method found in LabFiveGame.java) Implemented gravity and hitbox such that mario cannot go through a platform but can land on them.
+Use direction keys to navigate.
+When colliding with a platform, "Colliding with platform" is printed to console.
+When colliding with a coin, the coin shuffles position.